 - 1. Forward progress will be measured by where THE BALL is when the player's flag is pulled or when the player went out of bounds. - 2.
 The quarterback cannot directly run with the ball.
 The quarterback is the offensive player who receives the snap and possesses the ball.
 If the ball hits off the QB's hands or body and then is caught by another player, that player is now considered the QB and cannot run the ball.
 (The first person to fully possess the snap is considered the QB.) - 3.
-Only direct handoffs behind the line of scrimmage are permitted.
-Handoffs may be in front, behind or to the side of the offensive player but must be behind the line of scrimmage.
+Handoffs may be in front, behind, or to the side of the offensive player but must be behind the line of scrimmage.
 The offense may use multiple handoffs.
-There must be CLEAR separation on handoffs. - a.
-The QB is not allowed to handoff to the center on the first handoff of the play. - 4.
-A single UNDERHAND toss will be allowed in the backfield provided it is backwards or lateral to the line of scrimmage.
-Screen passes and other forward passes behind the line are penalties.
-Anything remotely resembling an overhand or sidearm pass will be considered a penalty as well. - 5.
-No-run Zones (for all divisions except U6) are located 5 yards before each end zone and 5 yards on either side of midfield are designed to avoid short-yardage power-running situations.
+However, there must be CLEAR separation on handoffs. - a.
+The QB is not allowed to handoff to the center on the first handoff of the play. - b.
+The QB must stop his/her motion after a handoff if that motion may interfere with the blitzer - 4.
+Unlimited lateral passes are allowed in the backfield provided that they are backwards or lateral to the line of scrimmage.
+There is only ONE forward pass allowed per play.
+This pass must be thrown from behind the line of scrimmage.

+5. No-run Zones (for all divisions except U6) are located 5 yards before each end zone and 5 yards on either side of midfield are designed to avoid short-yardage power-running situations.
 Teams are not allowed to run in these zones if the subsequent line is LIVE.
-(Reminder: Each offensive team approaches only TWO no-run zones in each drive one five (5) yards from midfield to gain the first down and one five (5) yards from the goal line to score a TD). - 6.
-Any player who receives a handoff can throw the ball from behind the line of scrimmage. - 7.
-Once the ball has been handed off in front, behind or to the side, all defensive players are eligible to rush. - 8.
-Diving, leaping, or jumping forward to avoid a flag pull (or for any reason) is considered flag guarding. - 9.
-Spinning is allowed.
-However, players spinning out of control will be called for flag quarding. - 10.
-Ball carriers MAY leave their feet for lateral or backwards jump cuts, QB pass attempts, and if there is a clear indication that he/she has done so to avoid collision with another player. - 11.
-No blocking or "screening" is allowed at any time. - 12.
-Offensive players without the ball must stop their motion once the ball has crossed the line of scrimmage.
+(Reminder: Each offensive team approaches only TWO no-run zones in each drive - one five (5) yards from midfield to gain the first down and one five (5) yards from the goal line to score a TD).

+6. Any player who receives a handoff can throw the ball from behind the line of scrimmage.

+7. Once the ball has been handed off in front, behind or to the side, all defensive players are eligible to rush.

+8. Diving, leaping, or jumping FORWARD to avoid a flag pull (or for any reason) is considered flag guarding.

+9. Spinning is allowed.
+However, players spinning out of control will be called for flag guarding.

+10. Ball carriers MAY leave their feet for lateral or backwards jump cuts, QB pass attempts, and if there is a clear indication that he/she has done so to avoid collision with another player.

+11. No blocking or "screening" is allowed at any time.

+- 12. Offensive players without the ball must stop their motion once the ball has crossed the line of scrimmage.
 No running with the ball-carrier is allowed. - 13.
-Flag obstruction All jerseys MUST be tucked or UNDER a player's belt before play begins.
+Flag obstruction All jerseys MUST be tucked in and not covering a player's belt before play begins.
 The flags must be on the player's hips and free from obstruction.
 Obstructed flags will be considered flag guarding.